eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 ### `main.c`

 In the previous stage, we had the implementation of loop inside the `main.c` file.
-This will be removed as we will be building a separate module for it (`xps_loop`).
-Additionally, we’ve seen how `xps_core` plays a major role in orchestrating all the modules in eXpServer.
+This will be removed as we will be building a separate module for the event loop - `xps_loop`.
+Additionally, `xps_core` is the central hub to which all other instances will be attached.

-So now, all `main.c` has to do is create `xps_core` instance and ‘start’ it:
+So, now all `main.c` has to do is create `xps_core` instance and ‘start’ it:

 ```text
 main()